gerd-moellmann/emacs-with-cl-packages/README.md

 ## Tips

 - The new builtin `pixel-scroll-precision-mode` does not work with `emacs-mac`, which has its own flavor of scroll event.
 Instead, check out [`ultra-scroll`](https://github.com/jdtsmith/ultra-scroll), which was designed for `emacs-mac` originally.
+- Some tools want a proper `emacs` command.
+If you build self-contained, you can link `/usr/local/bin/emacs` -> `/Applications/Emacs.app/Contents/MacOS/Emacs`.

 ## Additions